voronianski/babel-transform-in-browser/README.md

 ## Usage

 Just include the script on the page before or after your ES2015 scripts.
-Please note that only scripts that will have `type="text/es2015"` will be transpiled, see example:
+Please note that only scripts that have `type="text/es2015"` attribute will be transpiled, see example:

 ```html
 <!doctype html>